ryanLahbabi/CHESS/README.md

 ### piece folder
 This folder contains the different pieces's pictures that are implemented in the chessboard (black and white).

-## How does it works?
+## How does it work?
 1. Start this project in QT Creator
 * A window will appear, and you can start a chess game with a friend.

 2. Each player should choose a color.
 * The white player starts the game.

-3. To use a piece, click first on the piece, then on the case where you want to put the piece.
+3. To use a piece, first click on the piece, then on the square where you want to put the piece.
-* Play in turn with your friend until you receive the message "Checkmate!" that indicates the end of the game.
+* Take turns playing with your friend until you receive the message "Checkmate!" that indicates the end of the game.